yurabh/bulletin_board_server/README.md

 3.2 You should use Apache Maven tool to collect the project.
 You can find all the dependencies in the maven pom file of the project.

+4.0 Run the tests.
+To run the tests use the clean and pack phase or phase test in the maven life cycle section.